Three UK: SMARTY

 In August 2017, Three launched a no frills SIM-only brand called SMARTY to compete against O2's giffgaff and Vodafone's VOXI.

 Unlike Three, which offers telephone support, SMARTY instead opted to only offer live chat, community forums and help pages; the live chat service is provided by Three UK customer support teams.
 Instead of fixing customers into a contract, SMARTY offers a rolling 30-day contract, allowing customers to cancel at any time.
 They offer free EU roaming and MMS.
 Furthermore, SMARTY does not complete credit checks, making it an option for people with a poor credit score.
-Unlike Three, eSIM is not supported on SMARTY.
+In September 2025, SMARTY introduced eSIM to its customers.

 From 2019 to 2024, SMARTY won a number of Best PAYG Network and Best Value SIM Only awards from comparison service uSwitch.

-Awards

-In 2010, Three was voted Best Network for Mobile Broadband in a YouGov survey for the second year in a row.

-In 2018, Three was awarded Best Network for Roaming and Most Popular Mobile Network at the uSwitch Broadband and Mobile Awards 2018.

-In 2019, Three was awarded Best Network for Roaming at the uSwitch Broadband and Mobile Awards 2019.

-In 2020, Three was awarded Best Network for Roaming and Most Popular Mobile Network at the uSwitch Broadband and Mobile Awards 2020.

-From 2021 to 2024, Three has won four of the six-monthly Speedtest Award for the Fastest 5G Mobile Network.

-In 2021, Three was awarded Best Network for Data, Best Network for Roaming, Best SIM Only Network, and Most Popular Mobile Network at the uSwitch Broadband and Mobile Awards.

-In 2023, Three was awarded Best Network for Business at the Mobile Industry Awards.
+Controversies

+In November 2025, the Competition Appeal Tribunal (CAT) approved a class action claim in the UK from consumer rights expert Justin Gutmann to take Three and other mobile network operators to trial.
+The claim alleges that long standing customers were charged for their mobile phones beyond their contractual terms.
+Gutmann is representing 10.9 million contracts that were affected between 1 October 2015 and 31 March 2025.
+If successful, it could see Three and other operators, pay over £1.1 billion in damages, roughly equating to £104 per contract.
+Mobile networks, including Three, deny any wrongdoing.